What is a regulated bridging loan?

 - Loans from £25,000 with no maximum loan size

-Regulated bridging loans are available to borrowers who are borrowing in their own name.
+Regulated bridging is available to borrowers who are borrowing in their own name.
 We can look at other structures, such as Ltd companies, trusts and pension funds where appropriate, although this is rare for regulated loans.

 Adverse credit doesn’t prevent borrowing for these loans.
 We’re able to fund borrowers with almost any credit problems, including current, immediate threat of bankruptcy or repossession.
 Mortgage arrears, CCJs and defaults will not usually prevent lending.